 Here in this article I will be showing and discussing the two main tools I use for installing the fret wire into the fingerboards of my guitars.
 Although there are several tools involved in the process, I’ll be focusing here on just on the two main tools which are the Fret Press and the Dead Blow Fret hammer.

-When installing frets, the goal is to get the fret wire seated as tightly and solidly as possible for the best sound, playability, and long-term stability from the guitar.
+When installing frets, the goal is to get the fret wire seated as tightly and solidly as possible for the easiest fret crowning and setup work and ultimately the best sound, playability, and long-term stability from the guitar.
 The fret work is one of the most important parts of your guitar and has to look and feel good to the player.
 Most

 Most luthiers prefer one type of fret installation or the other, they will opt for a fret press method or a hammer-in method, and there are definitely some advantages to each.
 Personally, I like to use a little of both to make kind of a hybrid approach.
 To understand this a little better and maybe even help you get some ideas on which is best for you, let’s take a look at the challenges/requirements of fret installation and then look at each tool separately and their respective benefits that we can use to our advantage in getting our frets better seated and improving our guitars.